President: Monique Copeland

 A French-American citizen, retired teacher from NCSU and musician, Michèle Darrah has chaired the Alliance française for more than twenty years.

-After completing this assistantship in Normandy, I earned an MA in French from Middlebury College in Vermont and Paris.
+I was born and raised in South Carolina, where I earned a BA in French from Clemson University.
+During my university studies, I spent a semester at l'Université de Rennes II, Haute-Bretagne.
+After completing an assistantship in Normandy, I earned an MA in French from Middlebury College in Vermont and Paris.
 In the U.S., I have taught high school and elementary School in Vermont, Massachusetts and North Carolina.